evhub/coconut/DOCS.md

 ### Infix Functions

 Coconut allows for infix function calling, where an expression that evaluates to a function is surrounded by backticks and then can have arguments placed in front of or behind it.
 Infix calling has a precedence in-between chaining and `None`-coalescing, and is left-associative.
+Additionally, infix notation supports a lambda as the last argument, despite lambdas having a lower precedence.
+Thus, ``a `func` b -> c`` is equivalent to `func(a, b -> c)`.

 Coconut also supports infix function definition to make defining functions that are intended for infix usage simpler.
 The syntax for infix function definition is
 ```coconut